dolittle-entropy/playbook/playbook/_docs/SourceControl.markdown

 * Improve traceability of features and fixes through a clean commit history

 ## Evidence and Measures
-- [ ] The master branches are locked and merges are done through PRs which follow the guidelines outlined in the [Code Reviews section](./CodeReviews/CodeReviews.md)
+- [ ] The master branches are locked and merges are done through PRs which follow the guidelines outlined in the Code Reviews section
-- [ ] The commit history is consistent and the commit messages provide useful information about the *WHAT* and *WHY* (instead of the *HOW*) of the change.
-See [Chris Beans - Writing Git Commit Messages](https://chris.beams.io/posts/git-commit/)
+- [ ] The commit history is consistent and the commit messages provide useful information about the WHAT and WHY (instead of the HOW) of the change.
 - [ ] All public repositories follow the OSS guidelines highlighted below
 - [ ] No secrets are published or part of the public commit history

+Familiarize youself with the blog post [Writing Git Commit Messages](https://chris.beams.io/posts/git-commit/) by Chris Beans

 ## General Guidance
 Consistency is crucial, therefore the team has to agree on their approach before they start to code.
 At a minimum, the team should do the following: